Viscosity in water from first-principles and deep-neural-network simulations

-Our paper is organized as follows.
-In \cref{sec:results} contains all the discussion of the results: in \cref{sec:AIMD} we present the results of our direct PBE-AIMD simulations and draw some conclusions on the simulation time and length scales necessary to achieve an acceptable statistical accuracy; in \cref{sec:PBE-NNP} we benchmark our NNP against \emph{ab initio} MD simulations of liquid water at the PBE level of theory; in \cref{sec:PBE-analysis} we expand our analysis on the statistical properties of our estimator of the shear viscosity and briefly discuss its size-dependency.
+Our paper is organized as follows. \cref{sec:results} contains all the discussion of the results: in \cref{sec:AIMD} we present the results of our direct PBE-AIMD simulations and draw some conclusions on the simulation time and length scales necessary to achieve an acceptable statistical accuracy; in \cref{sec:PBE-NNP} we benchmark our NNP against \emph{ab initio} MD simulations of liquid water at the PBE level of theory; in \cref{sec:PBE-analysis} we expand our analysis on the statistical properties of our estimator of the shear viscosity and briefly discuss its size-dependency.
 Once our methodology is set up and validated, in \cref{sec:SCAN} we report on an extensive set of simulations performed with a NNP model trained on SCAN meta-GGA DFT data and we compare their results with available experimental data and our PBE-NNP results.
 We show that SCAN meta-GGA reduces the deviation from experiments of the predicted shear viscosity.
 Section \ref{sec:conclusion} contains our final discussion with some interesting perspective and further applications of our work.
 In \cref{sec:II}, we recall the main theoretical and numerical methods used throughout the work: the main aspects of the GK theory of transport; its application to viscosity; the main data-analysis technique; and briefly describe the neural-network model.